CalebiroLab/sm_bArr/README.md

 movie_list.GROUP_NAME_1=['movie1 movie2 movie3'];
 movie_list.GROUP_NAME_2=['movie4 movie5 movie6'];

-To these movie names, suffixes ‘-C1’ and ‘-C2’ will be attached automatically for receptor and arrestin respectively during analysis.
+To these movie names, suffixes ‘-C1’, ‘-C2’ and '-C3' will be attached automatically for receptor, arrestin and CCP respectively during analysis.

 ####	Analysis parameters
 The structure parameter contains all the parameters used for analysis.
 It can be loaded by calling the script ‘parameter_list.m’